Build a Chat Application with Angular Material and Vonage

 }

-Notice that I've imported the Router from Angular, injected it into our constructor and I'm using it at the end of the authentication flow to navigate to the next page, /conversation.
+from Angular, injected it into our constructor, and I'm using it at the end of the authentication flow to navigate to the next page, /conversation

 Conversation Component

-We haven't actually created the conversation component yet, so let's go ahead and use the Angular CLI to create that:
+component yet, so let's go ahead and use the Angular CLI to create that:

-We're going to update the conversation.component.html file to use a material sidenav component, which lists the user conversations on the left and the conversation members on the right, leaving the middle for our main chat.
-We'll add a header to the chat section to list the conversation name and member count, and add an input section at the bottom.
-We'll leave the middle section for the actual conversation history to be displayed.
-We'll build an empty shell for now and add to it later as we develop the ConversationComponent.
-The HMTL should look like this:
+component lists the user conversations on the left and the conversation members on the right, leaving the middle for our main chat.
+We'll add a header to the chat section to list the conversation name and member count, and an input section will be added at the bottom.
+We'll leave the middle section to display the actual conversation history.
+We'll build an empty shell for now and add to it later as we develop the ConversationComponent

 <mat-sidenav-container class="container">

-<mat-sidenav mode="side" opened="">
+<mat-sidenav mode="side" opened>

 <mat-card>